 Staff are not able to administer medicine such as cough syrups or calpol for general ailments such as colds.

 Do children go outside in all weathers?

 Yes.
-The children will still venture outside for play come rain or shine. outdoor play and learning are a vital part of your child’s day whilst with us at nursery.
+The children will venture outside for play come rain or shine.
+Outdoor play and learning are a vital part of your child’s day whilst with us at nursery.
 The EYFS states that ‘outdoor learning has equal value to the indoor environment’ and that ‘outdoor learning has a positive impact on children’s well-being and development’.